joedanz/cf-amazon-s3/readme.txt

  07/27/10 - v1.8 - added versioning, reduced redundancy, more acls.
  01/06/11 - v1.9 - added ability to use different key name and upload directory.
  02/10/11 - v2.0 - fixed bug introduced in v1.9.
+ 08/03/11 - v2.1 - added objectExists method to test if object is on S3.

 Thanks